Direct estimation of arbitrary observables of an oscillator

 \section{Abstract}

-Quantum harmonic oscillators serve as fundamental building blocks for quantum information processing, particularly within the bosonic circuit quantum electrodynamics (cQED) platform.
+Quantum harmonic oscillators serve as fundamental building blocks for quantum information processing, particularly in the context of the bosonic circuit quantum electrodynamics (cQED) platform.
 Conventional methods for extracting oscillator properties rely on predefined analytical gate sequences to access a restricted set of observables or resource-intensive tomography processes.
-Here, we introduce the Optimized Routine for Estimation of any Observable (OREO), a numerically optimized protocol that maps the expectation value of arbitrary oscillator observables onto a transmon state for efficient single-shot measurement.
+Here, we introduce the Optimized Routine for Estimation of any Observable (OREO), a numerically optimized protocol that maps the expectation value of arbitrary oscillator observables onto that of an ancillary qubit.
 We demonstrate OREO in a bosonic cQED system as a means to efficiently measure phase-space quadratures and their higher moments, directly obtain faithful non-Gaussianity ranks, and effectively achieve state preparation independent of initial conditions in the oscillator.
-These results position OREO as a powerful and flexible tool for extracting information from quantum harmonic oscillators, unlocking new possibilities for measurement, control, and state preparation in continuous-variable quantum information processing.
+These results position OREO as a valuable tool for direct and efficient information extraction from bosonic quantum states, unlocking new possibilities for measurement, control, and state preparation in continuous-variable quantum information processing.

-Quantum harmonic oscillators offer a powerful framework for generating and manipulating photons, which are fundamental resources for a wide range of quantum information processing applications~\cite{braunstein2005quantum}.
-Amongst various physical implementations, the bosonic cQED platform, which leverages superconducting microwave cavities coupled to nonlinear ancillary transmon qubit, stands out for its excellent quantum coherence and control versatility~\cite{joshi2021quantum,copetudo_shaping_2024}.
+Quantum harmonic oscillators offer a powerful platform for generating and manipulating photons, which are fundamental resources for a wide range of quantum information processing applications~\cite{braunstein2005quantum}.
+Among various physical implementations, the bosonic cQED platform, which leverages superconducting microwave cavities coupled to nonlinear ancillary transmon qubit, stands out for its excellent quantum coherence and control versatility~\cite{joshi2021quantum,copetudo_shaping_2024,valadares2026flux}.
 Thanks to these features, bosonic cQED systems have enabled many remarkable achievements, from the creation of robust logical qubits~\cite{ofek2016extending, sivak2023real, ni2023beating} to the demonstrations of effective quantum metrology~\cite{pan2025realization, deng2024quantum}.